Authoritarian socialism: Formation of industry

 As authoritarian powers enforce socialist economics, the process often goes hand in hand with supporting the growth of heavy industry as a means of reaching industrialization (as can be seen with Joseph Stalin's control of the Soviet Union).
 Stalin's goals brought about a rapid industrialization of the Soviet economy that increased the urban population up by another 30 million people by 1930 and the production of automobiles to 200,000 per year by 1940.

 Outside of the Soviet Union, two rising global participants of the early 20th century were the young states of Germany and Italy.
-Although many of the policies put in place by German fascist Adolf Hitler and Italian fascist Benito Mussolini, who also formed these cults of personality, were contradictory and poorly understood, there were a few centrally planned work projects under their states.
+There were many centrally planned work projects under Adolf Hitler and Benito Mussolini.
 The Reichsautobahn in Nazi Germany was an example of this.
 The construction of the Autobahn and industries surrounding highway construction elevated the percentage of employed Germans throughout the construction.
 In Fascist Italy, projects such as the Battle for Grain or the Battle for Land are public work projects that socialism would traditionally support.
-However, the Axis powers, among other fascist regimes, favoured a corporatist mixed economy instead of socialism and were all radical anti-communists, anti-Marxists and anti-socialists.
-Rather, they have been described as an example of authoritarian and totalitarian capitalism, with Mussolini choosing to link private businesses and the state to organize economic policies.
+However, the Axis powers, among other fascist regimes, favoured a corporatist mixed economy and were all radical anti-communists and anti-Marxists.
+They have been described as an example of authoritarian and totalitarian corporatism, with Mussolini choosing to subordinate private businesses to the state to better organize economic policies.

 Common among authoritarian socialist regimes was autarky.
 While also adopted by other authoritarian regimes, it was pursued for vastly different reasons.
-Authoritarian socialist states pursued autarky to reach a post-scarcity economy to guarantee a communist society whereas fascist regimes pursued it for nationalist and imperialist goals such as for Nazi Germany's living space, with fascist and far-right movements claiming to strive for autarky in platforms or in propaganda, but in practice they crushed existing movements towards self-sufficiency.
-They established extensive capital connections in efforts to ready for expansionist war and genocide while allying with traditional business and commerce elites.
-Authoritarian socialist states and fascist regimes also differed in that the latter shifted a focus on class conflict to a focus on conflict between nations and races.
+Communist states pursued autarky to reach a post-scarcity economy to guarantee a communist society whereas fascist regimes pursued it for nationalist and imperialist goals such as for Nazi Germany's living space, with fascist and far-right movements striving for autarky.
+They established extensive capital subordinates in efforts to ready for expansionist war, while controlling traditional business and commerce elites.
+Communist states and fascist regimes also differed in that the latter shifted a focus on class conflict to a focus on conflict between nations and races.

 A Marxist societal analysis puts forth that the process of industrialization in the 19th century placed the current metropoles in their current positions of power.
 In theory, industrialization should allow the regime of non-metropoles to raise the standard of living and competitiveness of their populations to be on economic par with these metropoles.
 However, aside from Russia and a number of former Eastern Bloc members, many post-Soviet states and both former and current authoritarian socialist states are not categorized as industrialized countries.